jomirusergiu/R_Functional_Programming/README.md

 R_Functional_Programming
 =================

-R_Functional_Programming is project for demonstrating different posibilities and examples of functional programming in Haskell language.
+R_Functional_Programming is project for demonstrating different posibilities and examples of functional programming in Haskell.

 Contents: